Salvadoran Civil War: Criticism of US support

 "The immediate goal of the Salvadoran army and security forces—and of the United States in 1980, was to prevent a takeover by the leftist-led guerrillas and their allied political organizations.
 At this point in the Salvadoran conflict the latter were much more important than the former.
 The military resources of the rebels were extremely limited and their greatest strength, by far, lay not in force of arms but in their 'mass organizations' made up of labor unions, student and peasant organizations that could be mobilized by the thousands in El Salvador's major cities and could shut down the country through strikes."

-Critics of US military aid charged that "it would Ilegitimize what has become dictorial violence and that political power in El Salvador lay with old-line military leaders in government positions who practice a policy of 'reform with repression.'"
+Critics of US military aid charged that "it would Iegitimize what has become dictatorial violence and that political power in El Salvador lay with old-line military leaders in government positions who practice a policy of 'reform with repression.'"
 A prominent Catholic spokesman insisted that "any military aid you send to El Salvador ends up in the hands of the military and paramilitary rightist groups who are themselves at the root of the problems of the country."

 "In one case that has received little attention", Human Rights Watch noted, "US Embassy officials apparently collaborated with the death squad abduction of two law students in January 1980.
 National Guard troops arrested two youths, Francisco Ventura and José Humberto Mejía, following an anti-government demonstration.
 The National Guard received permission to bring the youths onto Embassy grounds.
 Shortly thereafter, a private car drove into the Embassy parking lot.
 Men in civilian clothes put the students in the trunk of their car and drove away.
 Ventura and Mejía were never seen again."